DogeParker/DogeParker/README.md

-Yo, I'm Doge, a programmer who hasn't quite found his special sauce.
+Yo, I'm a programmer who hasn't found "it"

 Hit me up with cool ideas!